 - Gather all the ingredients.

-- Stack two slices of ham and season with freshly ground black pepper.
+- With the 8 slices ham, stack 2 slices of ham for each cutlet.
+Season with freshly ground black pepper.

-- This is an optional step.
-To increase the fluffy and crispy texture of panko, spray some water on panko and fluff it up with hands.
+- Optional: To increase the fluffy and crispy texture of the panko, spray some water on 1½ cups panko (Japanese breadcrumbs) and fluff it up with your hands.

-- Dip the ham into the flour, then shake off the excess.
-Next, run the ham through the egg to coat it on both sides.
+- Dip the stacked ham into ¼ cup all-purpose flour (plain flour), then shake off the excess.
+Next, run the ham through 1 large egg (50 g each w/o shell) (beaten) to coat it on both sides.

-- Finally, lay the ham in the panko, turn it over and gently press it into the breading to coat.
-When you deep fry, panko will become fluffy again so don’t worry about pressing it.
+- Finally, lay the ham in the panko.
+Turn it over and gently press it into the breading to coat.
+When you deep-fry, the panko will become fluffy again so don’t worry about pressing it.

-- Add the oil in a heavy-bottom pot and heat the oil to 340ºF (170ºC).
+- Add neutral oil to a heavy-bottom pot and heat the oil to 340ºF (170ºC).
 You will at least need 1 inch of oil.
 You can check the temperature by inserting wooden chopsticks.
-When small bubbles appear around the chopsticks, the oil is ready.
-Or throw a piece of panko into the oil.
-If the panko immediately comes right back to the surface, oil is ready.
-Read more on How To Deep Fry Food.
+When small bubbles appear around the tips of the chopsticks, the oil is ready.
+Or, throw a piece of panko into the oil.
+If the panko immediately comes right back to the surface, the oil is ready.
+Read more about How To Deep-Fry Food.

 - Once the bottom side is a nice golden brown, flip and cook for about 45 seconds on the other side.
-Drain the excess oil and remove from the pot.
+Remove the cutlet from the oil and let the excess oil drip off.

-- Transfer to the wire rack or plate lined with a paper towel.
-Before you start the next batch, always pick up the crumbs in the oil (they will darken the oil)
+- Then, transfer the cutlet to a wire rack or plate lined with a paper towel.
+Before you start the next batch, always pick up the crumbs in the oil (they will darken the oil if you leave them).

-- Once they are cool enough to handle, cut them in half, and serve immediately.
-Just like the drama Midnight Diner: Tokyo Stories, I served Ham Katsu with shredded cabbage, tomato wedges, and Japanese potato salad, garnished with parsley, and put a small amount of Japanese karashi mustard on the plate.
+- Once they are cool enough to handle, slice the cutlets in half and serve immediately.
+Serve with tonkatsu sauce on the side.
+I like to garnish with parsley and put a small amount of Japanese karashi hot mustard on the plate.
+Just like the drama Midnight Diner: Tokyo Stories, I served Ham Katsu with shredded cabbage, tomato wedges, and Japanese potato salad.

 Sorry to say this but I am from Southwest Germany not far from the Black Forest and the ham in the picture is definitely not black forest ham.
 The recipe looks good though.